mercedes-benz/product-kit_react/README.md

   - `themeWideLight` for light mode.
   - `themeWideDark` for dark mode.

-All themes include custom Daimler TSS colors, breakpoints, spacings, shapes and typography.
+All themes include custom Mercedes-Benz Tech Innovation colors, breakpoints, spacings, shapes and typography.

 You can choose between those themes and import the one that suits your use-case best alongside MUI's `ThemeProvider` and `CssBaseline`: